r2devops/hub/docs/create-update-job.md

 ### 🚀 Step 3: Merge request

-1. Ensure that the last pipeline in your fork passed before going further (check it in `CI/CD > Pipelines`)
+!!! note "1.
+Ensure that the last pipeline in your fork passed before going further (check it in `CI/CD > Pipelines`)"

-1. Create a new merge request in your fork (`Merge Requests > New merge request`)
+??? note "2.
+Create a new merge request in your fork (`Merge Requests > New merge request`) 👇"
     1. Select branches
         * As `Source branch`, select the branch in which you have worked in your fork (usually `latest`)